cj-zhukov/datafusion-py-rs-example/README.md

 3) build your Rust crate into wheel package and install it in Python virt env: maturin develop
 4) call Rust from Python

+There is Dockerfile provided:
+1) build Rust crate into wheel package for Linux
+2) requirements.txt uses that build Rust crate to install it locally